lilosa88/Diabetes/README.md

 # Objective

-This has been collected using direct questionnaires from the patients of Sylhet Diabetes Hospital in Sylhet, Bangladesh and approved by a doctor.
+Dataset is obtained from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.).This has been collected using direct questionnaires from the patients of Sylhet Diabetes Hospital in Sylhet, Bangladesh and approved by a doctor.
 This dataset contains the sign and symptpom data of newly diabetic or would be diabetic patient.
-This dataset is obtained from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.).
 The objective is to build a predictive model that predicts if a pacient is prone to be diabetic or not using the dataset.

 # Code and Resources Used